The 2014 Microsoft Product Roadmap

 The product will feature a customizable, role-tailored user experience that shows what's important to each specific user.
 Role-specific dashboards also can be created.
 Information can be searched using "50 predesigned search options," which Microsoft describes as its "quick query" capability.

 The search-history capability in the product works much like the function seen in a Web browser.
 Users can click to see past screens they've visited and then jump to them.
 Print-screen images can be made and shared with others.
 Data can be exported to Excel for analysis using that program.
 Microsoft added a multiple login capability that allows users to work with different entities and then compare the data between them.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Microsoft Dynamics AX 2012